joppekroon/optimize-screenshots/README.md

 # Optimize Screenshots

-Takes a PNG screenshot, and produces a optimized version plus a range of WebP versions.
+Takes a PNG screenshot, or a directory of them, and optimizes them plus a range of WebP versions.
-Can also search a directory for PNG screenshots, and apply the tranformation to each.

-# Usage
+## Usage

 Clone the repository

 Install the dependencies
 ```